akamai/esi-test-server-docker/README.md

 * `docker run -d -p 8080:80 --add-host test.box:<Docker host IP> akamaiesi/ets-docker:latest --remote_origin test.box:9080 `

 You can then access ESI pages on that server using `curl -H 'Host: test.box' http://localhost:8080`.

+## Docker Compose
+An example of how to use ETS with [Docker Compose](https://docs.docker.com/compose/) can be found [here](https://github.com/akamai/esi-test-server-docker/tree/master/dockerimage-tests/test/gzip).
+You can pass command arguments via the `ETS_CLI_ARGS` environment variable.

 ## Viewing logs and modifying files
 You can shell into the container using `docker exec -ti <container ID> bash`.
 Logs can be found in `/opt/akamai-ets/logs`.